-This is where you write down to whom the check is made payable to.
+This is where you write down to whom the check is made payable.
 In the case of this tutorial that would be Target.
-It is important to write neatly when filling out your check and to include the first and last name, or entire business name, of the payee (the person or business to whom the check is being written to).
+It is important to write neatly when filling out your check and to include the first and last name or the entire business name of the payee (the person or business to whom the check is being written).

 3. Write the amount that you wish to pay in numbers

 Again, it’s important to be neat and precise here.
-Make a clear distinction between dollars and cents with a decimal point or by underlining the cents number, in order to avoid confusion about the designated amount.
+Make a clear distinction between dollars and cents with a decimal point or by underlining the cents number in order to avoid confusion about the designated amount.
 This confirms the amount in written form so that there is no confusion on how much should be paid.
-So in this example, that would be $20.21.
+So in this example, it would be $20.21.

 4. Hand-write the dollar amount using words

-Neatness counts here as well, because banks will, on occasion, double check the written amount should they be unable to read the numbers in the amount box.
-Write out the dollar amount of the check clearly, as shown in the box below.
-For this check example, that would be Twenty dollars and 21/100.
+Neatness counts here as well because banks will, on occasion, double check the written amount should they be unable to read the numbers in the amount box.
+Write out the dollar amount of the check clearly as shown in the box below.
+For this check example, it would be Twenty dollars and 21/100.

 5. Fill in the Memo field on the bottom left

 People don’t often use the memo line when writing a check, but it can be important when it comes to a potential payment dispute.
 Whenever paying a bill, we suggest writing the account number in the memo line.
-Or, if the check is to pay rent, write “April 2017 rent” in the memo line.
+Or, if the check is for paying rent, write “April 2017 rent” in the memo line.

 6. Sign the check in the bottom right

 This is possibly the most vital part of the check writing process.
-Companies won’t accept checks without a valid signature, and since each person’s signature is unique, the signature on your check has the capability of protecting you from potential check-writing forgers.
+Companies won’t accept checks without a valid signature.
+Since each person’s signature is unique, the signature on your check has the capability of protecting you from potential check-writing forgers.

-Be sure when writing a check to make your signature neat and write it as you normally would on any other formal document.
+When writing a check, be sure to make your signature neat and write it as you usually would on any other formal document.
 See Your signature goes here box in the example below.

 Your check should look similar to this when it is completed: